 If there are more serious charges included on top of a marijuana offense, Grewal asked prosecutors to “use their discretion” and dismiss or postpone the entire case.

 “Fairness and justice require that we, as prosecutors, not move forward with charges that the Legislature may foreclose in the near future,” Grewal wrote.
-“We will provide more comprehensive guidance, including direction on handling of previously adjudicated matters, when the Legislature provides details of the framework for marijuana decriminalization and the legalization of adult-use cannabis.
+“We will provide more comprehensive guidance, including direction on handling of previously adjudicated matters, when the Legislature provides details of the framework for marijuana decriminalization and the legalization of adult-use cannabis, so if you’re interested in its legal use you can apply for medical marijuana cards here if you’re interested.

 Senate president Steve Sweeney (D. Gloucester) praised Grewal’s directive in a tweet.